We study & design catalysts (and other energy materials) purely based on computational methods.

 Recent advances in computing power mean that it is now possible to tackle complex scientific challenges using computational methods.

-We employ density functional theory (DFT) and micro-kinetic modeling (MKM) to take a meaningful step toward achieving the ultimate goal in the field of catalysis, the rational design of catalyst materials.
+We mainly employ density functional theory (DFT) and micro-kinetic modeling (MKM) to take a meaningful step toward achieving the ultimate goal in the field of catalysis, the rational design of catalyst materials.

 We then develop a micro-kinetic model to explicitly calculate the kinetics (reaction rates) of catalytic reactions under various conditions.